-- To detect, prevent or reduce the incidence of crime - To prevent and respond effectively to all forms of harassment (including bullying) and disorder - To improve communications and the operational response of security patrols in and around the areas where CCTV operates - To reduce the fear of crime - To create a safer community - To gather evidence by a fair and accountable method - To provide emergency services assistance - To provide assistance for internal investigations/disciplinary hearings within the institution for the purpose of safety and security of all campus users and their property.
+- To detect, prevent or reduce the incidence of crime - To prevent and respond effectively to all forms of inappropriate and unacceptable behaviour/conduct, harassment and public order - To improve communications and the operational response of security patrols in and around the areas where CCTV operates - To reduce the fear of crime - To create a safer community - To gather evidence by a fair and accountable method - To provide emergency services assistance - To meet Construction Industry Training Board (CITB) exam compliance requirements. - To provide assistance with accusations of examination cheating, malpractice or complaints. - To provide assistance for internal investigations/disciplinary hearings within City College Norwich - For the purpose of safety and security of all campus users and their property. - To aid farm management at the Easton campus for the purpose of teaching and learning as well as live monitoring of livestock - For the purpose of establishing, exercising or defending legal rights